-- Preserve and organize all collections according to current archival and library standards.
+- Preserve, organize, and describe all collections according to current archival and library standards.

-- Continually improve intellectual control over and access to the collections, including integrating Special Collections holdings into the information systems of the library and university and developing new information services.
+- Continually improve intellectual control over and access to the collections, including integrating Special Collections holdings into the information systems of the library, university, and University of Wisconsin System, and developing new information services.

-- Provide curricular services and other academic support to the university; create a heightened awareness of the Area Research Center as a laboratory for faculty/student collaborative research in the humanities and social sciences.
+- Provide curricular services and other academic support to the university; create a heightened awareness of the department as a laboratory for faculty/student collaborative research and the communities we serve.

-- Provide outreach services to local historical and genealogical societies, museums, libraries, archives, and schools; develop a firm working relationship with local historical societies in the ARC region so that the ARC can serve as a catalyst for sound local history research; publicize holdings.
+- Provide outreach services to local historical and genealogical societies, museums, libraries, archives, and schools; develop a firm working relationship with local historical societies in the ARC region so that the ARC can serve as a catalyst for sound local history research.

 - Collaborate with the University of Wisconsin Records Officers Council to develop and implement UW System General Records Schedules on the UW-Eau Claire campus.

 - Work in collaboration with local and regional repositories to support the growth and development of archival collections across the Chippewa Valley.
 A collaborative collecting agreement between the department, the Chippewa Valley Museum, and L. E. Phillips Memorial Public Library exists.